grapemoli/grapemoli/README.md

 👋 Hi!
 I am a Junior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
 Both are great.

-I have a preference for C++ and Java and would rather not work with CLISP or Perl again. 😆
+I have a preference for C++ and Java and would rather not work with CLISP or Perl again. :joy:

 **Relevant Courses:** Data Structures, Multivariate Calculus, Linear Algebra, Statistics, Client-Side Programming
 <br>